A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “Mrs. Lundgren,” Jamie said.
 “I’m going to reiterate what my learned colleague said — this is between you and your daughter.
 Our client has done nothing wrong, and his continued employment of your daughter is on rock-solid legal, moral, and ethical grounds.
 She’s an adult and has made her choices.
 Mr. Adams is respecting those choices.
 We’d ask you to do the same.”

 “You have no idea how much damage this will do!” she said firmly.
-“The Lundgren Foundation supports numerous very important causes and without it, many of them would not exist!
+“The Lundgren Foundation supports numerous very important causes, and without it, many of them would not exist!
 This is far more important than some small computer company in Hyde Park!
-It is far more important than some theoretical ethical and moral ground you claim to stand on!
+It is far more important than some theoretical ethical and moral ground on which you claim to stand!
 I have a duty to my family and to the Foundation to ensure that it continues.
 Geraldine has an obligation to her family.
-She was raised for this and I simply won’t let you take her from her destiny!”
+She was raised for this, and I simply won’t let you take her from her destiny!”

 “Mrs. Lundgren,” I said, ignoring Jamie’s signal not to respond.
 “I don’t give a damn about your daughter’s destiny.
 She’s an adult who has made her choice.
 Take it up with her.”

 “Mrs. Lundgren,” Jamie said.
-“From this point forward, all communication with Mr. Adams, NIKA Consulting, his employees, or his family, must come through either me, or my colleague Mr. Lache.
+“From this point forward, all communication with Mr. Adams, NIKA Consulting, its employees, or Mr. Adams’ family, must come through either me or my colleague, Mr. Lache.
 Here’s a letter stating that fact, signed by Mr. Adams, and another letter from the Board of Directors of NIKA authorizing me to represent their interests, signed by the corporate secretary.
 I’ll also ask you to refrain from contacting your daughter at work unless she specifically authorizes you to do so.”

 Her jaw set, Mrs. Lundgren spoke firmly, “As you wish.
 Good day.”